timdream/citationNeeded.js/README.md

 ## What it does

-When installed to your Wikipedia account, each time when you select text of an article, a **[citation needed]** button will should up near your cursor, when clicked, it will mark the selected text as citation needed upon confirmation.
+When installed to your Wikipedia account, each time when you select text of an article, a **[citation needed]** button will show up near your cursor, when clicked, it will mark the selected text as citation needed upon confirmation.

 ## What it doesn't do